 “There is a lot going on with this project, but it’s been a lot of fun to use both my agriculture and health background to design a project that is so strongly focused on incorporating both of these areas,” Giddens said.

-(Denise Horton is a contracted writer for the UGA College of Agricultural and Environmental Sciences Office of Global Programs.)
+By Denise Horton (contracted writer for the UGA College of Agricultural and Environmental Sciences Office of Global Programs)